 All Therm-a-Rest sleeping bag ratings have been made using the most updated testing standards, making the switch when the ISO standard was introduced in 2017.
-We pride ourselves on rigorous testing all of our gear out in the field and in the lab.
-Our onsite cold chamber and cutting-edge technology ensure that we are developing and reporting the exact warmth and specs for all of our high-performance sleeping bags.
+We pride ourselves on rigorously testing all of our gear out in the field and in the lab.
+Our onsite cold chamber and cutting-edge technology ensure that we are developing and reporting the exact warmth and specs for our high-performance sleeping bags.

 The Sleeping Bag Ratings Test